Intro

 Paul’s very clear warnings amidst the gifts …

-“Now the body is not made up of one part but of many.
+Now the body is not made up of one part but of many.
 If the foot should say, ‘Because I am not a hand, I do not belong to the body,’ it would not for that reason cease to be part of the body.
 And if the ear should say, ‘Because I am not an eye, I do not belong to the body’, it would not for that reason cease to be part of the body.
 If the whole body were an eye, where would the sense of hearing be?
 If the whole body were an ear, where would the sense of smell be?

 But in fact, God has arranged the parts in the body, every one of them, just as he wanted them to be.
 If they were all one part, where would the body be?
 As it is, there are many parts, but one body.
 The eye cannot say to the hand, ‘I don’t need you!’
 And the head cannot say to the feet, ‘I don’t need you!’”
-(1Corinthians 12:14-21)
+(1 Corinthians 12:14-21)

-However, in spite of these verses …
+Yet, in spite of these verses …

-“Love never fails.
+Love never fails.
 But where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is knowledge, it will pass away.
-For we know in part and we prophesy in part, but when perfection comes, the imperfect disappears.”
+For we know in part and we prophesy in part, but when completeness [perfection (NKJV & NLT)] comes, what is in part disappears.”
 (1Corinthians 13:8-10)

-In the 22nd chapter of his Revelation verses 18 & 19 John says … “I warn everyone who hears the words of the prophecy of this book: If anyone adds anything to them, God will add to him the plagues described in this book.
-And if anyone takes words away from this book of prophecy, God will take away from him his share in the tree of life and in the holy city, which are described in this book”
+In the 22nd chapter of the Revelation verses 18 & 19 John says … “I warn everyone who hears the words of the prophecy of this book: If anyone adds anything to them, God will add to him the plagues described in this book.
+And if anyone takes words away from this book of prophecy, God will take away from him his share in the tree of life and in the holy city, which are described in this book

 Considerations

-Do we already see face to face rather
+• do we already see our Lord face to face rather than a poor reflection?

-Do we already know fully so the need for
+• do we already know fully so the need for a gift of knowledge has passed away?

 Does this align with other Scripture?